 3. Take in some art at the Scottish National Gallery

-Much like London, nearly all of the museums in Edinburgh operate on a donation-only basis.
+Much like London, nearly all of the museums in Edinburgh are free to enter and run on donations.
 The Scottish National Gallery has an impressive collection spanning many centuries, from medieval Italian religious art to Impressionism to modern Scottish art.

 4. Take in live music at a Scottish bar (although you probably should have a pint or a nice scotch)